 The Tour Championship

-So onwards we go to the last week of the PGA Season at the Tour Championship.
+So onwards we go in great heart to the last week of the PGA Season at the Tour Championship.

 The Tour Championship first debuted on the PGA Tour in 1987 before becoming the finale to the Fedex Cup Play Offs in 2007.

 In its early years the event rotated through several different courses, however since 2004 it has been played continuously at East Lake GC in Atlanta, Georgia.

 The event is contested by the Top 30 players in the Fedex Cup rankings after the completion of the second play-off event, The BMW Championship.